Administrative rule R657-69

 (5) If a hunter is successful in the depredation permit drawing and possesses a valid unfilled turkey permit for a hunt in the same calendar year as the depredation hunt, that hunter may receive a depredation permit at no cost.

-(6) Hunters selected to receive a depredation permit who do not possess a valid unfilled turkey permit must purchase the appropriate permit prior to participating in the depredation hunt.
+(6) Hunters selected to receive a depredation permit who do not possess a valid unfilled turkey permit must purchase the appropriate permit before participating in the depredation hunt.

 (7) Hunters selected to receive a depredation permit will not lose bonus points associated with the limited entry application process.

-(8) Wild turkey depredation permits qualify towards permit possession limits identified in R657-54.
+(8) Wild turkey depredation permits qualify toward permit possession limits identified in Rule R657-54.

-(9) Depredation permits may be withheld from persons who have violated this rule, any other wildlife rule, the Wildlife Resources Code, or who are otherwise ineligible to receive a permit.
+(9) Depredation permits may be withheld from persons who have violated Title 23, the Wildlife Resources Code of Utah, this rule, any other rule, or proclamation of the Wildlife Board, or who are otherwise ineligible to receive a permit.

 R657-69-6.
 Control Permits for Turkey.